Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 Join MY BACKPACKING PROGRAM

 These 15 beginner backpacking tips and tricks are just a few of the things you’ll learn as you get started backpacking.
-Backpacking is a wonderful outdoor activity, and everyone was new to backpacking at some point.
+Backpacking is a wonderful outdoor activity, and everyone who is a backpacking expert now was new to backpacking at some point.

 Learning through your mistakes is certainly a part of the process.
 Every well-seasoned vet has made at least one of these common backpacking mistakes, some of us more than once.

-But now you’re more empowered to get out there and tackle the trail like a pro.
-You’ll want to continue to learn more like which gear to invest in, how to train properly for big objectives, plan for bad weather, and much more as you continue on your backpacking journey.
+But now that you’re aware of these common mistakes, you’re more empowered to get out there and tackle the trail like a pro.
+You’ll want to continue to learn about more aspects of backpacking, like which gear to invest in, how to train properly for big objectives, plan for bad weather, and much more as you continue on your backpacking journey.

 Of course, you can’t learn everything you need to know from reading a blog post about how to go backpacking or from taking a course on backpacking – part of your learning experience must include hitting the trails and learning from your mistakes as you go.
 That’s just the way it is, my friend.
 Failure is our best tool for progress in the outdoors, so we’ve got to be willing to fail in order to reach great heights (pun intended!).